outbrain/outbrain-react-native-component/README.md

 ### Settings

-Custom Clicks Handler (982) = enable Must be set so all click will be passed to the native function. if a feed is in use then change this setting to all the feed child widgets
+_Custom Clicks Handler (982)_ = enable Must be set so all click will be passed to the native function. if a feed is in use then change this setting to all the feed child widgets

-Feed Manual Chunk Fetch (919) = enable On ReactNative the native scroll will not work, managing the fetching of next cards is done from the app.
+_Feed Manual Chunk Fetch (919)_ = enable On ReactNative the native scroll will not work, managing the fetching of next cards is done from the app.

-in general please refer to this [Outbrain Confluence page](https://confluence.outbrain.com/display/CATS/React+Native+Bridge+project)
+In general please refer to this [Outbrain Confluence page](https://confluence.outbrain.com/display/CATS/React+Native+Bridge+project)

 ## Usage